 Q: What is a biobank?

 A: Edith Sanford’s biobank—a repository of blood and tissue samples from volunteers of all ages and backgrounds—gives researchers ready access to the genomic information found in human DNA to better understand the genetic and molecular changes involved in the progression of breast cancer.

 The biobank is housed in a 1,600-square-foot laboratory at the Sanford Center in Sioux Falls, S.D.
 It also boasts a robotic processing system that is one of only two similar systems being used around the globe.

 Q: What does 100% to the cure™ mean?

-A: Thanks to a generous gift from entrepreneur Denny Sanford that covers our operating expenses, 100% of every penny of every dollar contributed is directly invested in our cutting-edge research to end breast cancer.
+A: Thanks to a generous gift from entrepreneur Denny Sanford that covers our operating expenses, 100% of every dollar raised is directly invested in our cutting-edge research to help end breast cancer.

 Q: Is my contribution tax deductible?

-A: The Edith Sanford Breast Cancer Foundation is a 501(c)(3) nonprofit organization.
+A: The Edith Sanford Breast Foundation is a 501(c)(3) nonprofit organization.
 All contributions are tax-deductible to the full extent of the law.

 Q: Does Edith Sanford provide financial support for patients?

 A: The financial toll of breast cancer can be terrible, and our hope is that, one day, breast cancer and the burdens it causes will be history.
-That’s why, at the Edith Sanford Breast Cancer Foundation, the funds we raise go 100 percent to the research to find the cures.
+That’s why every dollar we raise goes to research to help find the cures.